Atlona Ships Eight-Output 4K/UHD Distribution Amplifier

-4K/UHD distribution amplifier from Atlona The What: Atlona is now shipping its eight-output 4K/UHD distribution amplifier that features HDMI-to-HDBaseT distribution of 4K/UHD@60fps Hz/4:2:0 video, HDBaseT transmission up to 70 meters, HDCP 2.2 support, and Power over Ethernet (PoE).
+- Atlona announced it is now shipping its eight-output 4K/UHD distribution amplifier that features HDMI-to-HDBaseT distribution of 4K/UHD @ 60 Hz/4:2:0 video, HDBaseT transmission up to 70 meters, HDCP 2.2 support, and Power over Ethernet (PoE).
 The AT-UHD-CAT-8 also provides EDID management and advanced display control functions through Consumer Electronics Control (CEC) for use with home TVs.

 In addition to HDBaseT outputs, the new DA provides an HDMI output for signal pass-through and daisy-chaining, and it is equipped with one IR and RS-232 connection for the amp as well as one for each output channel.

-With today¹s announcement, Atlona is now shipping the complete line of 4K/UHD distribution amplifiers introduced earlier this year.
+With today’s announcement, Atlona is now shipping the complete line of 4K/UHD distribution amplifiers introduced earlier this year.

 “There are a lot of common applications for this product, including home video distribution, multi-screen classrooms or presentation rooms, retail showrooms, sports bars, and digital signage, to name a few,” said Castro.
 “We believe it will attract a lot of interest among dealers and integrators.”